jundalisay/superblist/content/en/material/solutions/fusion.md

 The problem is that SR is based on the principles of electromagnetism, which is the lower layer under gravitation (spatial layer).
 This leads to absurd concepts like a singularity that defies physics.

 The predictions of GR are only true for whatever is **visible** in the universe.
 It doesn't apply to invisible things, such as dark matter, actual black holes, and the **relationships** between different cosmic objects.

 Take away light and Einstein's General Relativity fails!
 The problem is that the visible universe is a very very small part of physical reality.
 GR has no opinion on other dimensions or multiverses and so quantum physics messes around with quack theories like Penrose's CCC.

 Hindu and Buddhist monks have figured out all the five layers of the universe and that's why they came up with a policy of  denouncing physical reality.

 Instead of immersing in the material world, they focus on the highest aethereal layer which is pure metaphysics.
 A side-effect of this is having *siddhas* or supernatural powers.
-They are only "supernatural" because the human definition of the "natural" world is the universe that lies in the three lower layers:
+They are only "supernatural" because the human definition of the "natural" world is the universe that lies in the 3 lower layers:

 1. Electromagnetic (eletromagnetic force)
 2. Transformative (weak force)